Closing the Ring: Plot

-In rural Michigan in 1991, Marie Harris (Neve Campbell) delivers the eulogy at the funeral of her father Chuck (David Alpay), a U.S. Army Air Force veteran who had fought in World War II.
+In rural Michigan in 1991, Marie Harris delivers the eulogy at the funeral of her father Chuck, a U.S. Army Air Force veteran who had fought in World War II.
 The church is full of veterans who knew and loved him.
-Her mother Ethel Ann (Shirley MacLaine) is sitting out on the church porch, smoking and nursing a hangover.
+Her mother Ethel Ann is sitting out on the church porch, smoking and nursing a hangover.

-Ethel Ann is totally indifferent about Chuck's death, which only her friend Jack Etty (Christopher Plummer) seems to understand.
+Ethel is indifferent to Chuck's death, which only her friend Jack Etty seems to understand.
 Marie is furious with her mother and with her implication that she slept with many of the veterans when they were all young, but then Ethel relents and says that she was always faithful.
-It quickly emerges that there is a lot Marie does not know about her mother's past and the true story of her love life.
+It emerges that there is a lot Marie does not know about her mother's past and the true story of her love life.

-A young Ethel Ann (Mischa Barton) was in love with young farmer, Teddy Gordon (Stephen Amell), who builds a house with his best friends Jack and Chuck.
+A young Ethel was in love with young farmer Teddy Gordon, who builds a house with his best friends Jack and Chuck.
 Her parents think she is dating "good old reliable" Chuck (all three are in love with her), but within days of the Pearl Harbor attack, she has accepted Teddy's gold ring and unofficially married him – with Jack and Chuck as witnesses.
 The three young men fly out the next day.
-Teddy and Jack are stationed at RAF Langford Lodge near Belfast, where Jack eventually plans to propose to Eleanor (Kirsty Stuart), an Irish tart.
+Teddy and Jack are stationed at RAF Langford Lodge near Belfast, where Jack plans to eventually propose to Eleanor, an Irish tart.

-Jimmy Riley (Martin McCann), Eleanor's young adult grandson, is in 1991 Belfast when he encounters local elder Michael Quinlan (Pete Postlethwaite), who is digging for wreckage of a crashed B-17 aircraft on nearby Black Mountain.
-Jimmy finds a ring at the site, becoming determined to return it to the woman from the "Ethel & Teddy" inscription.
-The U.S. VA identify an Ethel that crash victim Teddy Gordon left his belongings to.
+In 1991 in Belfast Jimmy Riley, Eleanor's young adult grandson, encounters local elder Michael Quinlan, who is digging for wreckage of a crashed B-17 aircraft on nearby Black Mountain.
+Jimmy finds a ring at the site and determines to return it to the woman from the "Ethel & Teddy" inscription.
+The United States Department of Veterans Affairs identify an Ethel to whom crash victim Teddy Gordon left his belongings.